sudev/sudev.github.com/_posts/_drafts/2015-07-18-mongospark.markdown

 );
 {% endhighlight %}

-Now we have cleaned the entire csv data into desirable format, multiple RDDs can be generated for each type of csv by passing the field numbers and file path.
+Now we have cleaned the entire csv data into desirable format.
+I have arranged the above filtering and mapping function into a [data cleaning class](https://github.com/sudev/sparkMongo/blob/master/src/main/java/mongoDump/DataCleaning.java).

 ### Union

-Make a master rdd from all parsed csvs using spark union transformation.
+Assuming we have created two rdd's balanceSheetRdd and incomeStatemntRdd using above method.
+Make a master rdd using spark union transformation.

 {% highlight java %}
 masterRdd = balanceSheetRdd.union(incomeStatemntRdd)